tugot17/pmpp/chapter-4/README.md

 **ii.
 How many warps in the grid are divergent?**

-FIX IT

-As above warp 1 and warp and warp 3 are divergent (only some of the threads in the warp are active) so there is a total of two divergent warps.
+As above warp 1 and warp and warp 3 are divergent (only some of the threads in the warp are active) so there is a total of two divergent warps per block, `8x2=16` warps in total.

 **iii.
 What is the SIMD efficiency (in %) of warp 0 of block 0?**